matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 Bertrand Russell has a nice snarky comment about that.
 He is actually not being snarky.
 He wants to elevate mathematics and say, "it is quite important that mathematics be only about itself".
-If you start crossing the line, right?
-And standing on stage and saying, "mathematical safety, type safety equals heart machine safety", you are doing mathematics wrong, according to Bertrand Russell.
+If you start crossing the line, and standing on stage and saying, "mathematical safety, type safety equals heart machine safety", you are doing mathematics wrong, according to Bertrand Russell.

 And it is not just algorithms and computation.
 They are important, but they are a subset of what we do.

 [Time 0:20:46]